|

 if in responsea cloud of spores puffed from one of the mushrooms,

-entering Wilawens nose and mouth, making her lungs constrict.
+entering Wilawens nose and mouth, making her organs twist

-She clasped her stomach with one hand, coughing violently, whilst
+in her body.
+She clasped her stomach with one hand, coughing violently,

 Still coughing hard, but less painfully now, Wilawen peered at